vladsavelyev/oviraptor/README.md

 # Oncoviral integration in cervical never-responder

 A patient with a possible very atypical cervical carcinoma has not responded to any standard therapies.
 There were no obvious oncogenic drivers, however the whole genome NGS analysis showed possible HPV content, which is [strongly associated with cervical carcinoma](http://www.who.int/mediacentre/factsheets/fs380/en/).
 Here we explore the viral sequences in genomic data and their oncogenicity.
+This readme contains a summary for the findings.
+For technical notes with commands, see [NeverResponder_with_commands.md](https://github.com/umccr/oncoviruses/blob/master/NeverResponder_with_commands.md).

 ## Exploring taxonomic content